theluqmn/douboom/README.md

 **Designed and developed by** [Luqman](https://theluqmn.github.io/)

 A website listing my doubloon goals for High Seas 2024.
 I joined a bit late but still joined regardless.
+I made this in ~1 hour or so lmao.

 ## Development